 But of course, I didn’t.
 I let him trace me, line by line, until a wave of warmth washed over me and I felt as safe and sound as a girl like me could possibly feel; because in the back of my mind, I’m always waiting for when the spell will be broken by a phone call, hunger or daylight.
 Then I’d just lie there, gnashing my teeth in frustration and covering up my soul before he’d turn his head to look over the shoulder and smile at me, as if we were still surrounded by magic.
 But instead, that’s when I escape.

 I’ve learned that I am the ultimate ticket to happiness.

 They say they want to discover me, I tell them there’s not much to see.
 In a way, I’m not lying.
 You know all those things you’ve always wanted, but thought they aren’t real?
 They aren’t, because you haven’t created them yet.
 Before they’d want to touch me again I’m gone, cold, magic dust or whatever they like to call it.

 He sent me the note a few nights later, through a mutual friend.
-There was a P.S. too.
+There was a P.S. too – and I won’t lie, reading this part felt like swallowing hot rocks for a second or so.
 It said: I used to think it’s the daylight that breaks the spell of night.
 Now I know it’s girls like you who do it.